Liberian Internet Pages

 Some core objectives;

-1. To sensitize the Liberian society and various institutions of the need to exhibit transparency and accountability in all their dealings.
+1. To sensitize the Liberian society and various institutions of the need to exhibit transparency and

 2. To develop workable programs and projects that will educate people to be more transparent and accountable.